matthias-bs/loraE22/README.md

 only if a valid position is available.

 If logging is enabled, a filename in the format *log_\<8_random_hex_digits_\>.csv* is created after power-on or reset.
 The log files are written to MicroPython's internal file system.
-Logging must be stopped explicitly, otherwise the file cannot be closed properly and will be corrupt/empty.
+Logging must be stopped explicitly by pressing a key, otherwise the file cannot be closed properly and will be corrupt/empty.

 Log files can be converted from CSV-format to a suitable format - such as GPX or KML - on the host later.